ajajoo/distributedBST/README.md

 ### User notes

-The code requires a more modern version of G++ than is available on most of the CS lab machines.
+The code requires a more modern version of g++ than is available on most of the CS lab machines.
 The code was tested on the machine `mc18.cs.purdue.edu`, which has G++ v.
 5.3.0. under `g++-5.3.0`.
-If running on a personal machine with an up-to-date G++ version installed, please replace the CXX variable in the makefile with `CXX=g++`.

-### Sequential implementation
+The Makefile was set up to use this compiler if on `mc18` and to otherwise use `g++`; if testing on a personal machine, please ensure your g++ version is up-to-date to avoid spurious segmentation faults.

-To run the sequential leaf oriented BST code, run the following commands:
+To compile the code, run the following command.

     $ make

+A simple test of the implementation can be reached by typing

-    $ ./main
+    $ ./BST test

-`main` contains examples of calling `insert`, `search` and printing the tree in a pre-order fashion.
+This test contains examples of inserting into the tree and searching the tree.

+Timing of concurrent insertions can be reached by typing

+    $ ./BST time <numThreads> <iterations>

+This will repeat a simple test <iterations> number of times:

 ---